comscope/ComDMFT/README.md

 - gw -- FlapwMBPT code(https://www.bnl.gov/cmpmsd/flapwmbpt/)
 - wannier90-2.1 -- the most recent version of Wannier90.

-## Compile COMSUITE package.
+## Compile ComDMFT package.
 - First, define the installation directory in the shell.
 For example in bash shell, use the following command adds $COMSUITE_BIN to your system $PATH

       export COMSUITE_BIN=install_directory/bin
 - Then, the compilers, libraries, and flags should be defined in the arch.mk file.
-An example to install COMSUITE in Cori at NERSC is as follows.
+An example to install ComDMFT on Cori at NERSC is as follows.

        ##### fortran
        F90 = ifort